bomb-on/react-trump/README.md

 react-trump
 ===========

 > An `npm` module which might help you with getting a proper answer to almost any question you have.
 In all caps.
+Now turned into  Twitter bot :robot: to help to the rest of the world, not only nerds!
 > [changelog](CHANGELOG.md)

+## Twitter Bot Usage

+Just tweet to [@say_trump](https://twitter.com/say_trump) (including the handle) to get an answer.
+Answers are in all-caps and can include as many exclamation points as question had question marks ;)

-## Installation
+## npm Module Installation

 `npm install react-trump`

-## Usage
+## npm Module Usage

 Asking for an answer without any parameters will result in all-caps string.
 ```javascript